 Native online business’ such as Netflix as well as mainstream Enterprises such as Capital One have multi $Billion valuations and almost no physical data centers.
 Public cloud providers will account for over 60% of all capital expenditures on cloud infrastructure – disks, CPUs, network switches and the like.
 Given this momentum, there is increased pressure on IT teams to prove that they are getting the most of their cloud and big data investments.

 Against this backdrop Unravel Introduces the Industry’s First AI-Powered Cloud Platform Operations and Workload Migration Solution for Data Applications, delivering new AI-powered and Unified performance optimization for planning, migrating, and managing modern data applications on the AWS, Azure and Google Cloud Platforms.

 Some of the new capabilities that IT teams will gain from this latest release include:

-Unified management of the full big data stack on all deployment platforms – Unravel Cloud Migration covers AWS, Azure and Google clouds, as well as on-premises, hybrid environments and multi-cloud settings.
+Unified management of the full modern data stack on all deployment platforms – Unravel Cloud Migration covers AWS, Azure and Google clouds, as well as on-premises, hybrid environments and multi-cloud settings.
 Customers get AI-powered troubleshooting, auto-tuning and automated remediation of failures and slowdowns with the same user interface.

 Full stack visibility – Unravel uses automation to provide detailed reports and metrics on app usage, performance, cost and chargebacks in the cloud.

-Recommendations for the best apps to migrate – Unravel baselines on-premises performance of the full big data stack and uses AI to identify the best app candidates for migration to cloud.
+Recommendations for the best apps to migrate – Unravel baselines on-premises performance of the full modern data stack and uses AI to identify the best app candidates for migration to cloud.
 Organizations can avoid migrating apps that aren’t ideal for the cloud and having to repatriate them later.